Azure/Microsoft-Defender-for-Cloud/Workbooks/GuestConfiguration Result/readme.md

 * Installed and missing Extensions

 **Identity**
-* Installed and missing Identity
+* Installed and missing Identities

 ## Try on Portal
 You can deploy the workbook by clicking on the buttons below: